Adolphe Thiers: Chief Executive and end of the fighting

-The Paris Commune
+Paris Commune

 Once the armistice was finished, the National Assembly held its first session in Versailles, and Thiers traveled to Paris on 15 March with the intention of reopening the government ministries there.
 He found the city in a state of revolutionary fever.
 At the time of the armistice, the National Guard in Paris had grown to 380,000.
 Predominantly working class, most members depended on the 1.5 francs a day they were paid.
 The Guard had become deeply radicalized by several revolutionary and socialist movements.
 With the war over, the National Assembly proposed ending their salary.
 The Guard had also been outraged by the Prussian victory march on the Champs Élysées; they demanded that the war continue.
 One attempt to overthrow the city government had already taken place, and had been put down with great difficulty.
 There were just thirty thousand regular army soldiers in the Paris garrison; a large part of the French regular army was still held in German prison camps.

 Army depots in the city held 450,000 rifles and two thousand cannons.
 On 18 March, Thiers sent army units to move the cannons out of Paris.
 Many cannons were removed without difficulty, but on Montmartre, where the largest park of cannons was located, the army encountered crowds of armed and hostile guardsmen.
 Fighting broke out, and two army generals were seized and killed by the Guardsman.
 A general uprising began, and the revolutionaries seized the major government buildings.
 The guardsmen did not know that Thiers was still in Paris, at the new foreign ministry on the Quai d'Orsay; if they had known he certainly would have been captured and probably killed.
 Instead, he escaped the city via the Bois de Boulogne and made his way to Versailles.
-Thiers then followed the same plan that he had proposed to Louis-Philippe during the 1848 Revolution, but which the King had rejected; Instead of fighting the insurrection immediately in Paris with the troops he had, he ordered regular army to withdraw to Versailles, to gather its forces, and then, when it was ready, to recapture the city.
+Thiers then followed the same plan that he had proposed to Louis-Philippe during the 1848 Revolution, but which the King had rejected; instead of fighting the insurrection immediately in Paris with the troops he had, he ordered regular army to withdraw to Versailles, to gather its forces, and then, when it was ready, to recapture the city.